12 Christmas Activities for Kids: Fun Things to do on Christmas Eve

 You can also have a karaoke night at home to sing your favorite Christmas songs.

-Make Homemade Gifts or Holiday Cards
+Make Homemade Ornaments or Holiday Cards

 Looking for thoughtful Christmas activities to do on Christmas Eve?
 Put everyone’s name in a hat and then draw one name each.